-While each dashboard has its own requirements, limitations and goals, there are certain guidelines that are almost always relevant.
+While each data dashboard has its own requirements, limitations, and goals, there are certain guidelines that are almost always relevant for dashboard creation.
 We will proceed to present four of these principles, and how you can start applying them to your dashboards right now.

 First let’s examine how a poorly designed dashboard might look like:

 Which poor design choices are immediately noticeable?

 - Too many widgets (about 30 of them), visualization and indicators creating visual clutter

 - Basic questions such as “what is the total amount of sales?” take much more than 5 seconds to answer

 - No organizing principle behind the visual layout — widgets seem to be strewn randomly

 - Tables in the bottom add very little in the way of insights